Welcome

 Key Term: Declaration of Incompatibility (s 4 HRA)

-A formal statement by a higher court that a provision of primary legislation is incompatible with a Convention right.
-It does not invalidate the legislation.
+A formal judicial statement that a statutory provision is incompatible with a Convention right.
+It does not affect the validity or enforceability of the law, but signals the need for legislative attention.

 Worked Example 1.2

-A statute gives the Home Secretary the power to set the minimum term for life sentence prisoners.
-A prisoner claims this violates their right to a fair trial by an independent tribunal.
-The Supreme Court agrees but finds the statute's wording is clear and cannot be interpreted compatibly under s 3.
-What can the court do?
+A statute gives the Home Secretary discretion to set the minimum length of incarceration for life sentence prisoners.
+A prisoner argues this violates Article 6 ECHR, the right to an independent and impartial tribunal.
+The Supreme Court agrees that the statutory wording is clear and cannot be interpreted compatibly.
+What is the court’s response?

 Duty on Public Authorities (s 6 HRA)

-Section 6(1) HRA makes it unlawful for a public authority to act in a way that is incompatible with a Convention right, unless primary legislation makes it impossible to act differently (s 6(2)).
-This duty applies to courts, tribunals, and any person or body performing functions of a public nature.
+Section 6(1) HRA makes it unlawful for a “public authority” to act in a way which is incompatible with a Convention right, unless required by primary legislation that allows no alternative (s 6(2)).
+This provision applies to a broad range of bodies: government departments, ministers, local authorities, police, courts, and tribunals, as well as private or voluntary bodies when exercising functions “of a public nature.”

 Key Term: Public Authority (s 6 HRA)